AvoDerm Natural Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Red items when present indicate controversial ingredients

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fifth ingredient is salmon meal.
-Like chicken meal, salmon meal is another high-protein meat concentrate.
+The fifth ingredient includes salmon meal, another protein-rich meat concentrate.

 The sixth ingredient is rice bran, a healthy by-product of milling whole grain rice.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, fat as well as vitamins and minerals.

 The seventh ingredient is avocado.
 Avocado can be a controversial item.

 Supporters claim the ingredient to be nutrient rich and beneficial to a dog’s skin and coat — while others worry over what are mostly unsubstantiated concerns over potential toxicity.

 These fears appear to originate from a 1984 study in which goats (not dogs) consumed the leaves (not the fruit) of the Guatemalan (not the Mexican) avocado and became ill.2